 It’s widely thought that mechanical skill and actions per minute(APM) are among the most consequential qualities when learning to play the marksman.
 This, however, is completely untrue.
 While those may be prerequisite aspects of the role in question, the ones you need to really watch out for are quick-decision making and a consistent appraisal system.

 Before we bound onto the basics, let’s break these notions down.

 One might think this would be important for any role, and it is, however, it’s ten-fold important for the Marksman.
 This is due to the razor-edge that the Marksman must always balance upon.
-Due to the inherent roles in League of Legends, the Marksman often if not always focus on damage per second(DPS), and this is true for builds as well.
+Due to the inherent roles in LoL, the Marksman often if not always focus on damage per second(DPS), and this is true for builds as well.
 What does this mean?
 The marksman will always be working with the lowest health values, thus, they will be the nearest to death at any given moment.
 A single mechanical error can cause issues, of course, but often such fatal mechanical errors only occur due to panic, anxiety, frustration, or even a combination of these and more.